 - In offices because of the multitude of electronic and wireless devices

-- In apartments due to the presence of a multitude of wireless phones and wi-fi modems
+- In apartments due to the presence of many wireless phones and wi-fi modems

 - In older homes due to wiring problems